Tango Dancing Polyrhythm/Rubato Style

 [As an aside, one advantage of salsa compared with tango dancing is that, with salsa dancing, man has option to gracefully switch to unconnected freestyle dancing with incompatible women.
 Whereas releasing partner and then continuing to dance separately would be considered rude with tango.
 Too bad, because tango could really use a way to deal with partner incompatibilities that only become evident after invitation to dance accepted, other than current methods of either persisting with dance that at least one partner is not enjoying, or else abandoning dance before end of tanda, which creates a scene.
 Also, it was then the custom in the USA to sometimes dance only one salsa song even if both partners were enjoying themselves, and other times dance two songs, so saying "thank you" after one song caused no offense.
 Compare with four songs in a tango tanda, with expectation to dance all songs.]

-Most of my regular partners then were much older Argentine expats who had grown in Buenos Aires during the tango Golden Age (1940-1946), then emigrated to San Francisco later.
+Most of my regular partners then were much older Argentine expats who had lived in Buenos Aires during the tango Golden Age (1940-1946), then emigrated to San Francisco later.
 As with that instructor in Washington, these older women were very appreciative of my musicality and not disturbed either by my lack of fancy steps or any sexual feelings aroused by dancing closely with me rubato style.
 Americans and younger Argentine women, by contrast, avoided dancing with me.

 In addition to feeling better to me for dancing to traditional tango music, rubato dancing works very well for late 1950's tango (late Troilo and Pugliese, Varela, etc), and for Astor Piazzolla and other modern tango music, and also for many forms of non-tango music such as electronic dance music.
-This was convenient, because such non-traditional music was commonly played at some milongas in San Francisco in the late 1990's.
+This was convenient, because such non-traditional music was commonly played at some milongas in San Francisco in the 1990's.
 There was also a weekly milonga then with live performances by the modern tango group Parlando (no longer in existence, but I have a recording of their work), with usually just a small number of people in attendance, sponsored by a wealthy local couple.
 Husband of this couple was unable to dance due to hip problems, so I would sometimes dance several hours with his wife while he watched.
 Even Argentine experts took note of me when modern tango music was playing, because I was usually one of the few men in attendance who could dance well to it.
 Sometimes I and my partner had the floor to ourselves as the other dancers walked off in disgust, muttering "this music is undanceable", despite seeing that I had no trouble dancing to it.